lek-x/app/Readme.md

 **Monitoring system** - Prometheus, AlertManager, Node Exporter, Grafana, TelegramBot support container.

 ## About App:
 It is a python based app to retrive data about Wheather in St.Petersburg for yesterday and year ago.
 It stores data in DB.
+You can change code to get another behavior.

 ## Requrements: